softkave/fimidara-server-node/notes/now.md

 ## Later

-- [ ] Limit assigned permissions depth to 10
 - [ ] Mem, use traversal indexes for gt, gte, lt, lte
 - [ ] Use token version when querying tokens
 - [ ] Change events and audit logs